Accepting a Job Offer in a Legal Firm and Matters Thereafter

-At large law firms, you may be asked to go through one, two, or three sets of interviews.
-Even if you count up all the time spent on a screening interview and the callbacks there really isn't a lot of time to get to know the firm or its people.
-Although how the firm is doing financially, how it is structured, and how prominent its practice is are somewhat quantifiable, it may take more time for you to get a feel for the firm culture/personality and decide if it is the place for you.
+At large law firms, you may be asked to go through one, two or three sets of interviews.
+Even if you count up all the time spent on a screening interview and the callbacks, that really isn't a lot of time to get to know the firm or its people.
+While how the firm is doing financially, how it is structured and how prominent its practice is are somewhat quantifiable, it may take more time for you to get a feel for the firm culture/personality and decide if it's the place for you.
 In many ways and for many people, the work environment is as important, or more important, than how good the firm's lawyers are at practicing law.

 Much like a first date, sometimes everything can look positive during the few hours you spend interviewing with a firm.
 Most law firms make a big effort to impress candidates during the interview process.
 Lists are kept of lawyers who can be counted on to make a good impression and put the firm's best foot forward.
 You should be aware, however, that the same firm has other feet that you don't get to meet until after you start working there.
 Those feet may not smell as sweet.

 The important thing to remember is that the firm does not hold all the cards in this process.
 To a large extent, you are in the driver's seat after an offer has been extended.
 Having that offer should give you the confidence to collect the additional information you need to make the right decision.

 After you get the offer, what can you do to further investigate if this is the workplace for you?

 Once an offer is made, you should feel confident in asking to meet more lawyers from the firm.
 Inevitably during the interview process, one or more key players in your future career is likely to be unavailable - maybe it's the head of your department or the senior associate who you are like to work with the most.
 In any case, determine who else you need to know before making a decision.